mrkkrp/markkarpov.com/tutorial/th.md

 dataToExpQ :: Data a => (forall b.
 Data b => b -> Maybe (Q Exp)) -> a -> Q Exp
 ```

-`dataToExpQ` works just like `liftData` but it allows to overwrite lifting
+`dataToExpQ` works just like `liftData` but it allows us to overwrite
-for the values for which `forall b.
-Data b => b -> Maybe (Q Exp)` returns
+lifting for the values for which `forall b.
+Data b => b -> Maybe (Q Exp)`
-`Just`.
+returns `Just`.
 Don't be afraid of the rank-2-type here.
-The `forall` quantification
+The `forall`
-of `b` inside that function in parentheses means that the function literally
+quantification of `b` inside that function in parentheses means that the
-works *for all* `b`, but the choice of `b` is made not at the call site of
+function literally works *for all* `b`, but the choice of `b` is made not at
-`dataToExpQ`, but at the call site of this `forall b.
-Data b => b -> Maybe
+the call site of `dataToExpQ`, but at the call site of this `forall b.
+Data
-(Q Exp)` function.
-Similarly, the choice of `a` is made at the call site of
+b => b -> Maybe (Q Exp)` function.
+Similarly, the choice of `a` is made at
-`dataToExpQ` which also has an implicit `forall a.` at the beginning of its
+the call site of `dataToExpQ` which also has an implicit `forall a.` at the
-type signature.
+beginning of its type signature.
 See the symmetry?
-(If you're a beginner, you may not
+(If you're a beginner,
-understand rank-N-types immediately, in that case don't despair.
-Still, I
+you may not understand rank-N-types immediately, in that case don't
-tried my best to explain.)
+despair.)

 `cast` performs type-safe casting between two types: